How Do Healthcare Organizations Build Remote Revenue Cycle Teams?

 How does F5 ensure revenue cycle quality remotely?

-F5 monitors daily activity through We360.
-Clients track RCM KPIs directly in their practice management system — denial rates, collection rates, clean claim rates, and AR days.
-F5 delivers weekly performance reports for each professional.
+F5 monitors daily activity through standard time-tracking and productivity monitoring software.
+Clients also track RCM KPIs directly in their practice management system - denial rates, collection rates, clean claim rates, and AR days - and F5 delivers a weekly performance report for each professional covering hours worked and tasks completed.

 What healthcare platforms does a remote RCM team use?